kennytilton/MatrixJS/js/matrixjs/readme.md

   </script>
 </body>
 ```
 Super.
+Well, one thing:
+> Speed: initially the matrix proxy page loads as a single wodge of HTML for the browser to consume all at once.
+Thereafter, *all* updates are incremental.

 Now take a look at the function `todoMVC` defined in [`app.js`](https://github.com/kennytilton/MatrixJS/blob/master/js/matrixjs/js/app.js) and compare it with the `<body>` in [the original HTML](https://github.com/kennytilton/MatrixJS/blob/master/js/matrixjs/todo-orig.html) supplied by the TodoMVC folks.
 Pretty close (except for the structure we have broken out into subroutines just to keep the source visually manageable).

 > HTML "subroutines" in the form of simple JS subroutines are part of the expressive power of MatrixJS,